 Ken was kicked, slapped, flicked and dragged from his bed.
 He was left with marks, cuts and bruises.
 One day Chris saw that his father had a broken toenail – which later would emerge was as a result of one of the attackers stamping on his foot.
 Chris saw workers sitting around not helping patients in need.
 On this occasion he complained but to no avail.
 When two whistleblowers told the police what was going on a full investigation was launched and the four former caregivers were charged and jailed for their heinous crimes.

 Ken died in 2012.
 And to this day Chris deeply regrets his decision to leave his father for what would be the remainder of his days in the care of those who he thought would show his father love and compassion.

 Do you suspect a similar occurrence has happened to your loved one?
-If yes, contact the expert nursing home abuse attorneys at McIver Brown Nursing Home Law Firm immediately.
-As a team we have many years of experience assisting people nationwide in securing compensation for injury or wrongful death caused by nursing home neglect and abuse.
-Contact our office today to set up your free and confidential initial consultation.
+If yes, contact expert nursing home abuse attorneys immediately.
+These lawyers have many years of experience assisting people nationwide in securing compensation for injury or wrongful death caused by nursing home neglect and abuse.
+Call today to set up your free and confidential initial consultation.
 Protecting our loved ones from abuse and other forms of neglect can seem like a difficult task especially when year on year stories emerge of senior citizens being so brutally treated.
 However it is important to speak up to bring the issue of abuse and neglect in nursing homes to the forefront of the medical malpractice world.